Harry Riconda

-Henry Paul Riconda (March 17, 1897 in New York City – November 15, 1958 in Mahopac, New York), was a professional baseball player who played third base from 1923 to 1930.
+Henry Paul Riconda (March 17, 1897 – November 15, 1958) was an American professional baseball and basketball player who played third base from 1923 to 1930 and forward from 1919 to 1930.

 Baseball career

 Prior to the 1923 Major League Baseball season, Riconda was purchased by the Philadelphia Athletics from the New Haven Profs for $5,000.
 On November 17, 1924, Riconda was traded with Chuck Rowland, Dennis Burns, Bob Hasty, Ed Sherling and $35,000 to the Portland Beavers of the Pacific Coast League for Mickey Cochrane.
 In October 1925, he was drafted by the Boston Braves in the 1925 Rule 5 draft.
 Riconda was traded with Frank Wilson to the Milwaukee Brewers of the American Association as part of a trade completed earlier for Lance Richbourg.
 In September 1927, Milwaukee traded Riconda to the Brooklyn Robins for Johnny Butler.
 In December 1928, Brooklyn traded Riconda along with Jesse Petty to the Pittsburgh Pirates for Glenn Wright.
 The Kansas City Monarchs of the American Association purchased his contract in June 1929.
 He was drafted in the Rule 5 Draft in 1929 by the Cincinnati Reds.